 If you want to define a relation among the various tables, you should enter a primary key that uniquely identifies a data field of an existing table.
 You can refer to the primary key from other tables to access the data of this table.
 All data fields referring to this primary key will be identified as a foreign key.

 All data fields referring to a primary key will be identified in the table window by a small key symbol.

 All existing relations are shown in the relations windows by a line that connects the primary and foreign key fields.
 You can add a relation by using drag-and-drop to drop the field of one table onto the field of the other table.
 A relation is removed again by selecting it and pressing the Delete key.

-	Alternatively, you can also click the New Relation icon in the top area of the relation field and define the relation between two tables in the Relations dialog.
+Alternatively, you can also click the New Relation icon in the top area of the relation field and define the relation between two tables in the Relations dialogue box.

 If you use LibreOffice as the front-end for a relational database, the creation and deletion of relationships is not placed in an intermediate memory by LibreOffice, but is forwarded directly to the database.

 By double-clicking a connection line, you can assign certain properties to the relation.
-The Relations dialog opens.
+The Relations dialogue box opens.